manifold-systems/manifold/manifold-deps-parent/manifold-parts/README.md

 ### Isn't this just...

 > *Isn't this traits?*<br>
- Traits give internal polymorphism too, but at the price of getting it from inheritance's single-object model: like a superclass, a trait is baked into the class at compile time and flattened into the single runtime instance, never a separate component supplied at construction.
+ Traits provide internal polymorphism, but at the price of adopting inheritance's single-object model.
+Composition with traits is limited to compile-time configuration, where they are folded into the hosting class, sacrificing independent runtime identity.
 Internal polymorphism, but not independent components.

 > *Doesn't Kotlin do this?*<br>
  Kotlin's `by`, Lombok's `@Delegate`, and Scala's `export` are all examples of ordinary *object composition*.
-That gets you independent components (the first column), but not internal polymorphism: ordinary composition results in the "Swing club!" result above.
+They provide independent components (the first column), but not internal polymorphism: ordinary composition results in the "Swing club!" result above.

 ---